MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-the-e-mail-address-of-a-recipient.md

 - csharp
 ---

-# How to: Get the E-Mail Address of a Recipient
+# Get the E-Mail Address of a Recipient

 This example shows how to get the Simple Mail Transfer Protocol (SMTP) address of a recipient.